carojasp12/Customer_Churn/README.md

 2. The type of subcription (Basic, Standard, Premium)
 3. Usage frequency

-Hypothesis - We infer that a customer will not churn
+Hypothesis - We infer that a customer will not churn if

 1. The product is excellent meaning that there will be less support calls
 2. The customer pays on a consistent basis meaning they enjoy and use the product